top of page

 About my flutes

-I make flutes in selected Hardwoods & Delrin (a polymer).
-I strive to create the most playable, responsive and versatile instruments possible.
-I make flutes in the usual key of D concert pitch, as well as F natural, E flat, C natural & low B flat.
+I make keyed & keyless flutes in the usual key of D (concert pitch A=440), as well as F natural, E flat, C natural & low B flat.

-My methodology being to set about trying to draw inspiration from these traditional skills and values, whilst utilising some of the very latest in modern technology.
+My methodology being to set about trying to draw from these traditional skills and values, whilst utilising some of what the very latest in modern machining has to offer.

-The goal being to create flutes which are rooted in history, brought bang up into the 21st Century.
+The motivation being to create flutes which are rooted in history, brought bang up to date in the 21st Century.

 Keys & key fitting

-Up to six keys can be added, making the instrument fully chromatic.
+Up to six keys can be added when the flute is made, or at a later date, making the instrument fully chromatic.

-I have decided to take a completely new approach to key making, by employing some of the very latest advancements in precision engineering technology.
+I have decided to take a completely new approach to key making, by employing some of the very latest advancements in precision engineering.

-These keys are not cast, soldered together, or a plated cheaper metal (as some makers now do).
+These keys are not cast, soldered together, or a plated cheaper metal like brass (as some makers now do).

 Each key is shaped & polished from one single piece of solid Stainless steel or Titanium.